HEALTH RESEARCH, AND ITS DANGERS

 Did the authors draw the right conclusions?

-9. Crazies.
-Finally, I find that some information on the internet is written by people who are mentally unbalanced, or have some ax to grind, such as promoting vegetarianism or another ideology.
-Others seek attention, and are prone to hyperbole and exaggeration.
+10. Disturbed authors.
+Finally, some information on the internet is written by people who are mentally unbalanced.
+They may be seeking attention, and are prone to hyperbole and exaggeration.

 They are often excellent writers, however, so you may not realize how far they have falsely extrapolated their logic or otherwise distorted the truth.
 This problem is more common than one might imagine, and is particularly a problem with the internet, where there are basically no controls on what information is published.

-The only defense is realize that this is a human trait in some cases, and ignore most of what you read.
-Please do not advocate for government censorship of the internet, which I feel would be far worse.
+The only defense is realize that these factors are real and somewhat unavoidable.
+As a result, read with lots of skepticism.
+Please do not advocate for government censorship of the internet, which we feel would be far worse.

 The result of all the